pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-w-proxy.md

 ### If you have installed **JupyterHub and the Mount Extension**
 The connection string to your Pachyderm cluster (check the login form accessible by clicking on the mount extension icon in the far left tab bar of your JupyterLab) is now `grpc://<external-IP-address-or-domain-name>:80`.

-## Quick Cloud Deployment With Envoy
+## Quick Cloud Deployment With a Proxy

 Follow your regular [QUICK Cloud Deploy documentation](../quickstart/), but for those few steps: